 Postscript: If you are struggling to digest this post and wondering how you can start your journey, may I suggest talking to someone of a different gender, race or sexual orientation about the challenges they face surrounding equality.
 When you read/ write a paper, ask yourself how the findings will apply in low- or middle-income settings, and if the paper would be accessible there.
-When asked to speak at a conference (especially an international conference), question the speaker demographics.
+When asked to speak at a conference (especially an international conference), ask whether there are sponsorship options available for delegates from LMICs.
 And soon you’ll find yourself an avid global health advocate.

-Editors note: This post supports the global health plenary Stevan is coordinating next week at the EuSEM conference in Glasgow.
+Editors note: This post supported the global health plenary Stevan coordinated at the EuSEM conference in Glasgow in 2018.
+He will touch on very similar themes at the 2023 RCEM Annual Scientific Conference, also in Glasgow.
 If you’re attending please come along and learn more about the challenges of inequalities in health and healthcare.